IJG-DR/MechaCar_Statistical_Analysis/README.md

 Based on the above t-test results, the true mean of the suspension coil population is 1,498.78 psi.
 Based on this population mean, Lot 1 shows evidence that the lot mean is different than the mean of the population based on a 95% confidence interval (0.05% significance level) as reported by its p-value less than 0.05.
 Note that the 95% confidence interval for this Lot is between 1,499.016 and 1,501.650, which is slightly above the 1,498.78 population mean.
 However, if we were to take 1,500 as the true population mean, then this would not be the case.

 As for Lot 2 and 3, the p-values resulting from their respective t-tests were above 0.05 (Lot 2 p-value was 0.38 and Lot 3 was 0.2351).
 Thus, there is insufficient evidence to reject the hypothesis that their means are different.
-Thefore, we would state that their means are statistically similar to that of the population.
+Therefore, we would state that their means are statistically similar to that of the population.

 ## Deliverable 4 - Study Design: MechaCar vs Competition

 When considering a statistical study to quantify how the MechaCar would perform against the competition, we would need to select metrics that are relevant to consumers.
 Although aesthetics, comfort and status projection are very important to car owners/operators, these are subjective values that are difficult to measure.
 A good measure of economic value would be lifetime cost of ownership.
 This would capture many aspects of owning a car, such as fuel efficiency, reliability, maintenance, price, resale value, etc..
 It would also make for a fairer comparison between gasoline cars and new electric alternatives.
 Cost of ownership can even include recovery costs if the car is used to generate income.

-Several other metrics can be considered to establish which factors most affect lifetime onwership cost (through linear regressions).
+Several other metrics can be considered to establish which factors most affect lifetime ownership cost (through linear regressions).
 These could include:

 * gallons per 100 miles
 * type (electric, hybrid, diesel or gas)